Optical Counterparts to X-ray sources in LSST DP1: Discussion

+We repeat the procedure above, comparing the distribution of Stetson \( J \) index for reliable matches against the distribution for matches that do not meet our reliability criteria.
+Here, we find that we reject the null hypothesis for only one of these subsets at the $p<0.0042$ level, so we again have minimal evidence that the reliable matches are more variable than the unreliable matches.

 The dense cadence of the commissioning observations means the Stetson \( J \)s are most sensitive to variability on timescales of seconds to days, since the majority of the DP1 observations will be on these timescales.
-This differs from much of the expected longer variability timescales of most X-ray counterparts, particularly AGN, which we expect to make up the vast majority of our counterparts.
-However, the upcoming LSST full survey will probe nearly the full range of variability timescales, and so similar analyses may be more informative in the future.
+This differs from much of the expected longer variability timescales of most X-ray counterparts, particularly AGN (see table \ref{tab:xray_optical_variability}), which we expect to make up the vast majority of our counterparts.

+The optical variability of an AGN is commonly quantified with the (noise-subtracted) structure function (SF), which describes how the typical magnitude change grows with the time lag $\Delta t$ between two observations.
+For a light curve in magnitudes $m(t)$ with measurement uncertainties $\sigma_\textrm{noise}$, we take the definition of the structure function by \cite{diClemente:1996:AGN_SF}:

+where $\langle\cdot\rangle$ denotes an average over all pairs of epochs separated by $\Delta t$.
+The factor $\frac{\pi}{2}$ is included assuming that both the intrinsic variability and the observational noise follow Gaussian distributions.
+Intuitively, $\mathrm{SF}(\Delta t)$ is the intrinsic root-mean-square magnitude difference on timescale $\Delta t$, after accounting for photometric noise.

+\cite{DeCicco:2022:AGN_SF_VLT} used 3.3 years of VLT Survey Telescope (VST) COSMOS data to quantify AGN optical variability at LSST depths.
+The maximum baseline for \textit{Object}s in the DP1 dataset with a reliable counterpart to a known AGN is 32 days.
+Using the structure functions obtained from their data, we would expect a difference of around 0.1 magnitudes for a 32 day time difference.

+To evaluate the expected Stetson J statistic, we used 100 mock AGN lightcurves from \cite{Fagin:2025:AGN_sims} observed with a daily cadence for 32 days at fiducial uncertainty of 5 mmags to calculate a median Stetson \( J \) of 3.
+While this number is low, it also differs significantly from our observed sample, where only 10\% of our reliable matches to AGN have a Stetson \( J \) greater than 3.
+However, by changing the fiducial uncertainty to 0.03 mag, we find a similar simulated distribution of Stetson \( J \) as our observed sample.

+Using the same mock AGN lightcurves, we also simulated full 10 year lightcurves with observations at LSST Wide Fast Deep (WFD) cadence from the v5.0.0\_10yrs baseline, incorporating Rubin errors using the Rubin Operations Simulator (OpSim) \citep{Reuter:2016:LSST_opsim}.
+The median r-band Stetson \( J \) over this baseline is 18.0, and the median Stetson \( J \) after one year is 13.0.
+Thus the upcoming LSST survey will probe nearly the full range of variability timescales, and so similar analyses may be more informative in the future, including after the release of DR1.